The State Theatre FAQs

 See Below for our Refund Policy:

 Refunds are not available for ticket purchases.
 All sales are final.
-In the event that a show is canceled, refunds will be available at your point of purchase.
+In the event that a show is canceled, refunds will be available at your point of purchase (less service charges unfortunately — our ticketing company’s policy, not ours).
 Otherwise, please review ticket-ordering information carefully prior to ticket purchase.
 State Theatre/Ticketmaster will not refund or exchange tickets, unless an event is canceled.
 Dates, times, and exact billing of concert subject to change without notice.
 Care for your tickets like cash!
 State Theatre is not responsible for lost of stolen tickets.
 Lost, Stolen, Delayed, damaged or destroyed tickets will not be replaced or refunded, including tickets lost, stolen, delayed, damaged or destroyed during delivery to ticket purchaser.

 If the artist, team, or venue uses Ticketmaster Ticket Transfer, you can send the tickets to anyone you want – free!
 To see if Ticket Transfer is an option for your event, just click the Order Number under Order History in My Account and look for the Transfer Tickets button.